 channel subsystem.
-The programmable input/output processors of the z Systems, which operate in parallel with the CPU.
+The programmable input/output processors of the mainframe, which operate in parallel with the CPU.

 checksum.
 An error detection method using a check byte appended to message data compatible disk layout.
-A disk structure for Linux on z Systems which allows access from other z Systems operating systems.
+A disk structure for Linux on z Systems which allows access from other mainframe operating systems.
 This replaces the older Linux disk layout.